thosgood/this-weeks-finds/markdown/week8.md

 see that there is also a formulation of the 4-color theorem in terms of the Temperley-Lieb algebra (which I won't present here).

-2) Knots and physics, by Louis Kauffman, Proc.
+2) "Knots and physics", by Louis Kauffman, _Proc.
 Symp.
 Appl.
+Math._ **45**
-Math.
-45 (1992), 131-246.
+(1992), 131--246.

-    Spin networks, topology and discrete physics, by Louis Kauffman, University of Illinois at Chicago preprint.
+    "Spin networks, topology and discrete physics", by Louis Kauffman, University of Illinois at Chicago preprint.

-    Vassiliev invariants and the Jones polynomial, by Louis Kauffman, University of Illinois at Chicago preprint.
+    "Vassiliev invariants and the Jones polynomial", by Louis Kauffman, University of Illinois at Chicago preprint.

-    Gauss codes and quantum groups, by Louis Kauffman, University of Illinois at Chicago preprint.
+    "Gauss codes and quantum groups", by Louis Kauffman, University of Illinois at Chicago preprint.

-    Fermions and link invariants, by Louis Kauffman and H. Saleur, Yale University preprint YCTP-P21-91, July 5, 1991.
+    "Fermions and link invariants", by Louis Kauffman and H. Saleur, Yale University preprint YCTP-P21-91, July 5, 1991.

-    State models for link polynomials, by Louis Kauffman, L'Enseignement Mathematique, 36 (1990), 1 - 37.
+    "State models for link polynomials", by Louis Kauffman, _L'Enseignement Mathematique_, **36** (1990), 1--37.

     The Conway polynomial in $\mathbb{R}^3$ and in thickened surfaces: a new determinant formulation, by F. Jaeger, Louis Kauffman and H. Saleur,